Reflection maps: The double point space of a reflection map

 \end{ex}

 \begin{thm} The double-point space $B^2(\omega)$ of the orbit map is a reduced complex space, with irreducible decomposition

-\begin{proof}As in Theorem \ref{thmD2OrbitMap}, we show the equality as sets first: Write $X=\bigcup _{g\in G\setminus\{1\}}B_g$.
-From Lemma \ref{thmAlphaGeomInv} follows that $B^2(\omega)$ and $X$ agree away from the exceptional divisor.
+\begin{proof}We show the equality as sets first: Let $X=\bigcup _{g\in G\setminus\{1\}}B_g$.
+From Lemma \ref{thmAlphaGeomInv} follows that $B^2(\omega)$ and $X$ coincide away from the exceptional divisor.
 Thus, $X\subseteq B^2(\omega)$ follows from Lemma \ref{BgStrictTransDg}, because $X$ is a strict transform.
-For the other inclusion, we need to show that for every vector $v$ in the kernel of $d\omega_x$, there exists an element $g$ of the group which fixes $x$ and such that $v$ is normal to $\Fix\,g$.
+For the other inclusion, we need to show that for every vector $v$ in the kernel of $d\omega_x$, there exists an element $g$ of the group which fixes $x$ and such that $v$ is normal to $\Fix g$.
 This follows directly from Proposition \ref{propElementFixesFacet} and Lemma \ref{KerDifOrbitMap}.

-Now that the claim is shown set-theoretically, it suffices to prove that $B^2(\omega)$ is reduced.
-The equality as sets also implies that the dimension of $B^2(\omega)$ is $n$, and thus the space is a locally complete intersection by Proposition \ref{propOfB2}, item \ref{propOfB2Item2}.
-Therefore, it suffices to show that $B^2(\omega)$ is generically reduced.
-In particular, it suffices to show that $B^2(\omega)$ is reduced at all points $(x,x',v) \in B^2(\omega)$ with $x\in \C^n\setminus\sA$.
+Now it suffices to prove that $B^2(\omega)$ is reduced.
+The equality as sets also implies that the dimension of $B^2(\omega)$ is $p$, and thus the space is a locally complete intersection by item \ref{propOfB2Item2} of Proposition \ref{propOfB2}.
+Hence, it suffices to show that $B^2(\omega)$ is generically reduced.
+In particular, it suffices to show that $B^2(\omega)$ is reduced at all points $(x,x',v) \in B^2(\omega)$ with $x\in V\setminus\sA$.
 At such a point $B^2(f)$ and $D^2(f)$ are locally isomorphic, and thus the claim follows from Theorem \ref{thmD2OrbitMap}. \end{proof} \end{thm}

-The following space will be crucial to describe stability and $\cA$-finiteness of reflection maps: \begin{definition} For any reflection group $G$, we write the singular locus of $B^2(\omega)$ as \end{definition}